 I believe it’s because they were brought up believing in one particular god, of one particular sect of religion, and have not taken the time or effort to look at the big picture.
 They don’t see that people all over the world worship a thousand gods just as strongly as they worship theirs; some even willing to kill or die for theirs (and that’s not counting those that killed or died for the thousands of gods that were worshipped throughout history).
 So that’s the first question that has to be answered: “Which god?”
 Say this to them though, and you get yet another “deer” look.

-However there are hundreds of more questions about their god that are just begging to be answered.
+However, if you try to solve a mystery by appealing to a bigger mystery, you have solved nothing and explained nothing.
+There are hundreds of more questions about their god that are just begging to be answered.
 Where did this god come from?
 Does it have parents?
 Are the parents still around?
 Does it have a gender?
 How long has he/she/it been around?
 Is there a race of these gods?
 Where do they live?
 Why can’t we see them?
 Are they all in this universe are do they all have their own universe(s)?
-Why did they create the Universe?
+How did they create the Universe?
 Why did they create this particular Universe?
 Why did they make most of the universe deadly to humans if people are so important to them?
 Why did they wait so long (14 billion years) before even adding people to it?
 Where is Heaven and Hell?
 Are there other places where souls can go after death?
 It goes on, and on.
 “God” begs hundreds, if not thousands, of questions.

 These questions never seem to enter their minds.
 It may be because they were dealt with at a very early age.
 Any parent knows you have to answer all kinds of questions about god from pre-school children; and these were handled at that stage.
 By the time they’re ready for school they have a pretty good idea of what their particular god’s characteristics are (and many times he looks, sounds and acts a lot like Santa Claus).
 (If you think about it, Yahweh looks a lot like Santa to adults too.)